.png)

 IRC works with seasoned developers raising $10M+ to pressure-test capital stack structure before going to market.
 Book a strategy call with IRC to get the layer selection right before term sheets are in play.

-Mezzanine debt is a loan secured by a pledge of ownership interests in the borrowing entity, giving the lender UCC foreclosure rights.
-Preferred equity is an equity investment in the property-holding LLC, with rights governed by the operating agreement.
-The legal distinction determines lender approval requirements, foreclosure speed, and intercreditor obligations.
-Both sit between senior debt and common equity in the stack, but banks often prefer preferred equity over mezzanine for regulatory reasons, which has made it the more common gap-filling instrument in bank-led construction structures.
+Mezzanine debt is a loan secured by a pledge of ownership interests, giving the lender foreclosure rights under the Uniform Commercial Code.
+Preferred equity is an equity investment governed by the operating agreement.
+While both sit between senior debt and common equity, banks often prefer the preferred equity structure for regulatory reasons, making it the more common gap-filling instrument in 2026.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.